Brown Girl Dreaming

 Brown Girl Dreaming is a 2014 adolescent verse memoir written by Jacqueline Woodson.
 It tells the story of the author's early childhood life growing up as an African American girl in the 1960s and depicts the events that led her to become a writer.
 The book has been considered one of the exemplary pieces of modern children's literature by critics who have analyzed the book, and it has gained a positive reception.
-It has won multiple awards, including a Newbery Honor.
+It has won multiple awards, including a Newbery Honor, and National Book Award.

 Genre

 Brown Girl Dreaming is considered to belong in the category of children's middle-grade literature, and it is also classified as a memoir since the content directly relates to real events that happened in the author's life.
 The book is written in free verse and haiku.
 Because of this, scholar Flynn Richard argues that the genre of the book is best described as a verse memoir rather than a verse novel and that this book is an important example of a hybrid form for an adolescent audience.
 Another scholar, Giselle Anatol, argued that the book could be considered a work of modern gothic fiction due to the presence of ghosts in the form of her departed family members throughout the novel.
 Since the book also tracks the author's introduction to writing as a creative endeavor, this book has also been classified as a Künstlerroman.
 Woodson herself commented on the form of the book as a collection of poems in an interview, stating that her intention behind this choice was to make poetry more "accessible" to all readers regardless of ability.